ricardodalarme/action-autotag/README.md

-# Autotag
+# Autotag Flutter App
+This is a fork from [Klemensas/action-autotag](https://github.com/Klemensas/action-autotag) for **Flutter** application.

-This action will read a `package.json` file and compare the `version` attribute to the project's known tags.
+This action will read a `pubspec.yaml` file and compare the `version` attribute to the project's known tags.
 If a corresponding tag does not exist, it will be created.

+Usually, the version number is three numbers separated by dots, followed by an optional build number separated by a +, such as `1.2.21+7`. **The optional build number is ignored when the tag is created**.

 This tag works well in combination with: